Günter von Drenkmann

 Günter von Drenkmann (November 9, 1910 - November 10, 1974) was a German lawyer.
 In 1967, he was appointed president of the Berlin district court ("Kammergericht").
 The post was one that his grandfather had held between 1890 and 1904.
-He was killed by "2 June Movement" terrorists during a kidnapping attempt.
+He was killed by "2 June Movement" militants during a kidnapping attempt.

 Life

 Provenance and connections

 George Richard Ernst Günter von Drenkmann was born in Berlin.
 He came from a well-connected family.
 The "Drenckmanns" had become "von Drenckmanns" when his grandfather was ennobled in 1901.
 His father, Edwin von Drenkmann (1864-1944) had been a senior Prussian financial official ("Geheime Oberfinanzrat").
 His mother, born Helen Drory (1874-1968), was the granddaughter of Leonard Drory (1800-1866), an entrepreneur from Colchester, England, and his wife.

 One of Günter von Drenkmann's sons, Peter von Drenkmann, later also served as president of the Berlin district court ("Kammergericht"), between 1999 and 2005.

 Early years

 Günter von Drenkmann studied Jurisprudence at Tübingen, Munich and Berlin.
 His education was predicated on the expectation that he should follow the family tradition and become a judge.
 However, at the start of 1933 the Nazis took power and lost no time in transforming Germany into a one-party dictatorship.
 Von Drenckmann repeatedly refused to join any Nazi-connected organisation, so was unable to become a judge.
 Instead he worked on legal matters in industry and for the chamber of commerce.

 In the later 1930s, together with his friend Francis Wolff he was a member of "Hot Club Berlin".
 This was a circle of friends who got together in private to listen to banned jazz music.
 They also established contact with one or two jazz musicians such as Herb Flemming.
 In 1939 Wolff, who was Jewish, emigrated to New York to escape Nazi oppression.
 There he built a career as a successful record company executive.
 Von Drenkmann stayed in Germany.

 In April 1939 he married Lilo Morgenroth.